jessy-js/cryptjweng.github.io/_pages/about.md

   - /about.html
 ---

 <p style="line-height:20px; text-align:justify;">Jian Weng is a professor with the College of Cyber Security in JNU.
 He received his B.S. and M.S. degrees from South China University of Technology in 2001 and 2004, respectively, and earned his Ph.D. from Shanghai Jiao Tong University in 2008.
-Over his career, he has published more than 100 papers in leading international conferences and journals, including CRYPTO, EUROCRYPT, ASIACRYPT, IEEE TPAMI, IEEE TIFS, and IEEE TDSC.
+Over his career, he has published more than 100 papers in leading international conferences and journals, including CRYPTO, EUROCRYPT, ASIACRYPT, USENIX Security, NDSS, IEEE TPAMI, IEEE TIFS, and IEEE TDSC.
 Jian Weng has also successfully led over 10 major research projects in China, supported by the National Key R&D Program, the National Natural Science Foundation of China (including Distinguished Young Scholars, Key Program, General Program, and Young Scientists Fund), and several significant projects in basic and applied research in Guangdong Province.</p>

-<p style="line-height:20px; text-align:justify;">**Email:** cryptjweng[at]gmail.com</p>

-## Research Interests

-+ public key cryptography
-+ cloud security
-+ data security and privacy
+**Research interests:** public key cryptography, cloud security, data security and privacy, blockchain

-+ blockchain
+**Email:** cryptjweng[at]gmail.com

 ## Publications